Kwan Cho-yiu

-Sir Cho-yiu Kwan (10 July 1907 – 7 December 1971) was a prominent Hong Kong politician and public figure in the 1960s.
+Sir Cho-yiu Kwan (關祖堯; 10 July 1907 – 7 December 1971) was a prominent Hong Kong politician and public figure in the 1960s.
 He was the Senior Chinese Unofficial Member of the Legislative Council and Executive Council of Hong Kong and the founding chairman of the Council of the Chinese University of Hong Kong.
 For his contributions to Hong Kong, he was knighted by Queen Elizabeth II in 1969.

 Early life, education and legal career

 Kwan was born on 10 July 1907 with the family root in Kaiping, Guangdong.
 He was educated at the Diocesan Boys' School and graduated in 1924.
 He later went abroad and studied law at the University of London in England.
 In May 1931, he was called to the bar in Lincoln's Inn and received his professional qualifications.
 He was a friend of General Ho Sai-lai, the son of Sir Robert Ho Tung during his time in England.
 He set up his own law firm, CY Kwan & Co, with the help of Sir Ho Tung in 1931 soon after he returned from England.

 During the Japanese occupation of Hong Kong, Kwan was appointed the officer in administering the staple food control.
 After the war, he was the vice-president of the Standing Military Court from 1945 to 47 and chief magistrate of the Central Magistracy.
 He had also been president of the Law Society of Hong Kong from 1950 to 51.